nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 - Compatible with Gradle 4.0 and later
 - [Dependency Substitutions](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:dependency_substitution_rules) allow `javax` specifications to be automaticallly substituted for a JakartaEE version, avoiding having to configure replacements on the classpath

+### Supported Artifacts

+Only EE API artifacts are covered by this plugin, except for specific exceptions.
+The implementations are a concern of either the container or application, and any conflicts should be resolved manually.

+The concrete implementations supported by the plugin features are:

+- Embedded container artifacts such as `org.apache.tomcat.embed:tomcat-embed-core` that contain both API and implementation
+- The `json` and `faces` implementations, because they are provided by the specification
+- JAXB because of its extensive use as a library dependency

 ### Capabilities

 Capabilities are configured for every [EE specification](src/main/kotlin/com/netflix/gradle/jakartaee/specifications).
 They require that only one artifact provide a given EE specification API: